JustinJ1109/advent-of-code/README.md

 # advent-of-code
+_note, some days for 2024 are unfinished and are not fully transferred over to work with the run script. results may be wrong._
 ## Usage

 The `run_solution` script is the entry point to run any of the available completed days for the [Advent of Code](https://adventofcode.com) mini-projects.
 You can specify the `--year` and `--day` to specify a particular solver and then provide input to run against via pipe.
 Alternatively, you can specify a `--test-case` to use a pre-existing input/answer map.
 This looks in the respective `./_<year>/day_<day>/tests/case_<test-case>/` directory for an `input.txt` as well as any optionally provided answer keys for part `1.out` or part `2.out`.